PricelyticsHub/Green-Index/README.md

 <p align="center">
   <img src = "/README_image/spatial interpolation.png" width = "60%"> <br>
   Figure 3.
-Graphical description of spatial interpolation
+Graphical description of spatial interpolation.
 </p>

 The following code uses above mathematical form and aggregates the green index with 50 images closest to the transaction point.
 The final result file is in *Green Index_Spatial Interpolation.csv*.